HSBA in Times of Corona

 Due to the dynamic developments, further decisions and measures are possible.
 Therefore, please check the updates on this website regularly and follow the communication in the teams channels.

 HSBA has developed a hygiene concept based on the framework hygiene concept for Hamburg's universities, which bundles all measures.
-The entire campus may only be entered with a mouth-and-nose protection, which can only be taken off when seated in a lecture.
+The entire campus may only be entered with a medical mask such as an OP mask or a mask of the type FFP2 or KN95/N95, which can only be taken off when seated in a lecture.
 In addition, everyone has to ensure that the minimum distance to other people is at least 1.5 m.
 Disinfectants are provided in the entrance area and in all seminar rooms.
 All rooms and rest rooms are cleaned and ventilated several times a day.
 Persons with acute respiratory diseases are not allowed to enter HSBA.
 Posters within the building explicitly point out the rules of distance and hygiene.

 The contact details of all persons staying on campus have to be recorded (e.g. via participant lists or time recording).
 Unauthorised third parties cannot gain knowledge of the contact data and data protection is guaranteed at any time.

 As soon as the university is informed of an infection, the contact persons are determined in close cooperation with the public health department.
 The university immediately informs all those affected via all available channels and reacts with appropriate measures (e.g. immediate switch from presence to online lectures) so that potential chains of infection can be stopped.

 The HSBA building is currently closed to the public.
 The Service Office is staffed daily and can be reached by phone Monday - Thursday, 7:45 am - 4:30 pm, and Friday, 7:45 am - 3:00 pm, at 040 822160-910.
 If you have individual issues that require you to enter the building, please contact us in advance.